 - Suppose after careful editing for concision and clarity, a paper can be made to fit onto 15–18 pages only by omitting the table of notation that was thoughtfully added in an earlier revision to aid the reader.
 In this case, it’s preferable to submit a longer paper with the table of notation, as this will help to make the paper an easier read.

 - Suppose after careful editing for concision and clarity, a paper can be made to fit on 15–18 pages only by truncating and severely compressing a previously thorough and insightful discussion of related work.
-In this case, it’s preferable to submit a longer paper containing the better, more comprehensive discussion of related work, as this aids the reader.
+In this case, it’s preferable to submit a longer paper containing a better, more comprehensive discussion of related work, as this aids the reader.

 - Suppose after careful editing for concision and clarity, a paper can be made to fit onto 15–18 pages only by omitting the results of an experiment that show a certain modeling assumption to be valid.
 In this case, it’s preferable to submit a longer paper containing a description of the experiments justifying the modeling assumption as this improves the quality of the paper.